0xvicky/shareme-app/shareme-frontend/README.md

 7) uuid: To get unique identifier

 8) react-router-dom: To get the proper routing in our app
+9) jwt-decode: To decode the credential of signedIn user to use them in the application

 ## Steps to build to the application ##